Should You Buy A New Car?

 You can see that we have some major financial goals ahead of us, and a new car would really get us off track considering we don’t believe in payments and would be paying cash for the car.
 A new truck would definitely be VERY exciting, but it’s just not in the cards for us right now.

-The Car is a Good Car
+Your Used Car Might Be a Good Car Overall

 For those that read my blog regularly, you know that I’ve driven the same car for over 10 years.
 It’s a 2002 Toyota Avalon with 270,000 miles on it that goes by the name “The Blue Whale.”